Intrinsically-Sublime/stk-code/ubuntu_touch/README.md

 ### Clickable Arm64 build
 ______

-Alpha release available in the release section
+Alpha release available in the release section.
+It is still missing local dependencies and without a working device I do not know which ones to add.
+See https://forums.ubports.com/post/47418 if you would like to help

 #### Install